 A Student Note typically examines a current issue in law and technology.
 They often discuss new cases or legislation or otherwise exhibit particular novelty, while demonstrating awareness of the latest scholarship and building from a knowledgeable foundation that offers grounded, reliable information for readers.

-Those with past JOLT experience (eg, subciting) may submit applications.
 Thinking of applying to become a JOLT student author?
-Please see the application below, due November 20.
+Please see the application below, due May 23, 2014.

 Other writing opportunities: